Estoque86/ccnSim-4.0-Docker/README.md

 Note: We cannot absolutely provide help on installing and setting up Docker for your favorite distribution!

+---

+# Instructions to create the ccnSim-0.4 container <a id="#create"></a>

+These instructions are ment for the ccnSim contributors; they are not expected to be useful for the ccnSim users, which should instead check the instructions on how to [use](#use) the DockerHub images.

+## Build the image from the Dockerfile

+## Debug the process

+## Push the image to the repository

+Ultimately, once the image is ready you can push it to DockerHub with:

+    docker login

+    docker tag ccnsim-0.4-docker nonsns/ccnsim-0.4

+    docker pull nonsns/ccnsim-0.4

+---

+# Instructions to use a ccnSim-0.4 container <a id="#use"></a>

+These instructions will guide you through setting up the Docker environment to quickly launch ccnSim-0.4 simulation without (the hassle of patching Omnetpp, downloading the required librairies,  compiling the code, etc.)  using the ccnSim-0.4 image hosted on DockerHub  https://hub.docker.com/r/nonsns/ccnsim-0.4/

+Note: The container does not support the graphical interface.
+But, trust us, you do not need it anyway ;)

 ##  Fetch ccnSim Docker image